Emergency medical services: Critical care paramedic

 A critical care paramedic, also known as an advanced practice paramedic or specialist paramedic, is a paramedic with additional training to deal with critically ill patients.
 Critical care paramedics often work on air ambulances, which are more likely to be dispatched to emergencies requiring advanced care skills.
 They may also work on land ambulances.
 The training, permitted skills, and certification requirements vary from one jurisdiction to the next.
 It also varies to whether they are trained externally by a university or professional body or 'in house' by their EMS agency.

 These providers have a vast array of and medications to handle complex medical and trauma patients.
-Examples of medication are dobutamine, dopamine, propofol, blood and blood products to name just a few.
+Examples of medication are dobutamine, dopamine, Propofol, blood and blood products to name just a few.
 Some examples of skills include, but not limited to, life support systems normally restricted to the ICU or critical care hospital setting such as mechanical ventilators, Intra-aortic balloon pump (IABP) and external pacemaker monitoring.
 Depending on the service medical direction, these providers are trained on placement and use of UVCs (Umbilical Venous Catheter), UACs (Umbilical Arterial Catheter), surgical airways, central lines, arterial lines and chest tubes.

-Paramedic practitioner / emergency care practitioner
+Emergency care practitioner

-In the United Kingdom and South Africa, some serving paramedics receive additional university education to become practitioners in their own right, which gives them absolute responsibility for their clinical judgement, including the ability to autonomously prescribe medications, including drugs usually reserved for doctors, such as courses of antibiotics.
-An emergency care practitioner is a position that is designed to bridge the link between ambulance care and the care of a general practitioner.
+In the United Kingdom and South Africa, some serving paramedics receive additional university education to become practitioners in their own right, which gives them absolute responsibility for their clinical judgement, including the ability to autonomously prescribe medications.
+An emergency care practitioner or paramedic practitioner is a position that is designed to bridge the link between ambulance care and the care of a general practitioner.
 ECPs are university graduates in Emergency Medical Care or qualified paramedics who have undergone further training, and are authorized to perform specialized techniques.
-Additionally some may prescribe medicines (from a limited list) for longer-term care, such as antibiotics.
+Additionally some may prescribe medicines for longer-term care, such as antibiotics and in the United Kingdom they can prescribe a broad range of medicines.
 With respect to a Primary Health Care setting, they are also educated in a range of Diagnostic techniques.

-Traditional healthcare professions
+Traditional healthcare professionals in EMS

 Registered nurses

 The use of registered nurses (RNs) in the pre-hospital setting is common in many countries in absence of paramedics.
 In some regions of the world nurses are the primary healthcare worker that provides emergency medical services.
 In European countries such as France or Italy, also use nurses as a means of providing ALS services.
 These nurses may work under the direct supervision of a physician, or, in rarer cases, independently.
 In some places in Europe, notably Norway, paramedics do exist, but the role of the 'ambulance nurse' continues to be developed, as it is felt that nurses may bring unique skills to some situations encountered by ambulance crews.